 Yes.
 Some applicants have completed an associate’s degree or higher, but we only require a minimum of 30 credits of prerequisite coursework prior to admission.
 You can find the specific course prerequisites under the “Prerequisites” tab.
 Transfer classes may apply towards prerequisite requirements.
 Contact the Program Manager for more information.

 Can I apply now even though I am not finished with the prerequisites?

-Yes, you can apply now.
-Any admission decision would be contingent upon successful completion of the prerequisites with a 2.0 GPA or higher.
+Yes, you can apply.
+Any admission decision would be contingent upon successful completion of the prerequisites courses with a “C” grade or higher.

 Can I receive financial aid or scholarships for this program?

 Contact the Financial Aid office for more information: https://www.bellevuecollege.edu/fa/.